classgraph/classgraph/README.md

 FastClasspathScanner handles a number of classpath specification mechanisms, including some non-standard ClassLoader implementations:
 * The `java.class.path` system property, supporting specification of the classpath using the `-cp` JRE commandline switch.
 * The standard Java `URLClassLoader`, and both standard and custom subclasses.
 (Some runtime environments override URLClassLoader for their own purposes, but do not set `java.class.path` -- FastClasspathScanner fetches classpath URLs from all visible URLClassLoaders.)
 * [Class-Path references](https://docs.oracle.com/javase/tutorial/deployment/jar/downman.html) in a jarfile's `META-INF/MANIFEST.MF`, whereby jarfiles may add other external jarfiles to their own classpaths.
-FastClasspathScanner is able to follow the transitive closure of these references, breaking cycles if necessary.
+FastClasspathScanner is able to determine the transitive closure of these references, breaking cycles if necessary.
 * The JBoss/WildFly custom classloader mechanism.
 * The WebLogic custom classloader mechanism.
 * Eventually, the Java 9 module system [work has not started on this yet -- patches are welcome].